MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/public-websites-be-discontinued.md

 ### Can I use other services, or do I have to use one of the third-party solution providers that Microsoft provides links for?

 Customers can use any website hosting service and aren't limited to the third-party solutions that are provided in Microsoft 365.
-However, the third-party solutions that are available in Microsoft 365 are offered at discounted rates to Office 365 customers, where available.
+However, the third-party solutions that are available in Microsoft 365 are offered at discounted rates to Microsoft 365 customers, where available.

 ### What if I'm using my Public Website to share content with anonymous users?